RicardoViteriR/El-Universo-Unblocker/README.md

 ## How to use

-Go to the page where content is blurred, go to dev tools, copy and paste the code from index.js
+Go to the page where content is blurred, go to dev tools, copy and paste the code from index.js in the console

 ## Install as a Chrome Extension so you don't have to copy and paste the code